 Example: The property manager of a building turns off the wrong elevator, causing the engineer working in the building to fall to her death.
 A jury finds the property manager and building owner were liable for Eleanor’s death.
 The jury awards Eleanor’s spouse and children damages that include funeral costs, the loss of earnings Eleanor would have brought to the family, and an award for the loss of support the spouse and children would no longer have after the death of Eleanor.

-In a personal injury lawsuit, the injured victim sues the defendant for “damages” related to the accident.
-The elevator accident lawsuit settlement may account for the financial losses suffered by the victim as well as compensation for noneconomic harm.
+In a personal injury lawsuit, you sue the defendant for “damages” related to the accident.
+The elevator accident lawsuit settlement may account for the financial losses suffered by you as well as compensation for noneconomic harm.
 These compensatory damages may include: